-Get out of the capital, see the country, and wander off the beaten path.
-It always surprises me that for a country in the middle of Europe, so few people actually bother to see it!
+While most visitors only visit Budapest, there is so much to see elsewhere around the country.
+It always surprises me that, for a country in the middle of Europe, so few people actually bother to explore it!

-This travel guide to Hungry will help you backpack or visit the country on a budget, tell you things to see and do, and help you plan an epic trip!
+This travel guide to Hungry can help you visit the country on a budget and ensure you have an epic trip without breaking the bank.

 Table of Contents